Thiruvilaiyadal Puranam: 9. The seven seas in one place

-10. Recalling Malayadhvaja from the dead
+10. Resurrecting Malayadhvaja from the dead

 On the banks of the said tank the god made a flower garden, and when there one day, said to his wife, "Why does not your foster-mother bathe?"
 On this being reported the elder lady enquired of learned men the most meritorious mode of bathing.
 They replied, "It must be either by taking hold of the hand of a husband, a child or of a cow's tail."
 On this reply being given she became greatly afflicted, having neither husband, nor child.
 Her foster-daughter reported this grief to the god, who, by an act of volition, brought back Malayadhvaja Pandyan from the paradise of Indra, and the shade, on coming, presented his respects to the god.
 Kanjana-malai hearing the arrival of her former husband, came adorned with jewels, and both bathed in the tank; after which they saw the god, and a heavenly vimana (chariot) appeared in which both husband and wife were together carried above the worlds and the paradise of Indra, safe into the heaven of Shiva.

 11. The incarnation of Subramanyan in the form of Ukrama-Pandyan

 One day the aforesaid Tadatha-kai came to her husband, and said, "You have assembled the seven seas, and have procured the beatification of my reputed parents.
 But now it occurs to me that it is not worthy after your reign that the Pandyan race should become extinct through want of issue."
 Shiva, whose height and depth Brahma and Vishnu could not discover, reflected that he had caused his wife (Parvati) to become incarnated in the person of Thadatha-kai, and had now himself reigned a long time as Sundareshvarar, considered it was not right to leave the Pandyan race without offspring.
-And by a simple volition he produced in due time the birth of his son Subramanyan, in the form of a child bearing the resemblance of Shiva, which event occurred on Monday in the Tiruvathirai-nakshatram, when the planet Jupiter was in the most fortunate station of a good house, (astrological term).
-On hearing the news, all kings and people came and made congratulations on the event, gave presents to the town, and according to the Vedas, cast the child's nativity (horoscope), giving the child the name of Ukrama-Pandyan, and the child was afterwards instructed in all suitable accomplishments by Vihala-bagavan (Brihaspati) the preceptor of the gods.
+And by a simple volition he produced in due time the birth of his son Subramanyan, in the form of a child bearing the resemblance of Shiva, which event occurred on Monday in the Tiruvatirai nakshatra, when the planet Jupiter was in the most fortunate station of a good house, (astrological term).
+On hearing the news, all kings and people came and made congratulations on the event, gave presents to the town, and according to the Vedas, cast the child's nativity (horoscope), giving the child the name of Ukrama-Pandyan, and the child was afterwards instructed in all suitable accomplishments by Vihala-bhagavan (Brihaspati) the preceptor of the gods.
 When the son came to years of discretion, the father, hearing the fame of his great acquirements and excellent temper, told his ministers it was time to have him installed, or anointed as king, to which counsel they agreed with joy.